rhezab/smile/docs/research/backend.md

 - Computing bonus from an experiment in a way that the subject can't change it in the browser dev tools.
 - Verifying if the user id on AMT or prolific has done this specific experiment or this _type_ of experiment before
 - Blocking known bots or bad actors from participating based on ip addresses, AMT workeriDs, etc…
-- Running server-side python code that determines something about experiment (e.g., using OpenAI gym to define and respond to actions by a user in a browser), or possibly fitting a model to a users data and then using the fitted model to adapt future trials.
+- Running server-side python code that determines something about the experiment (e.g., using OpenAI gym to define and respond to actions by a user in a browser), or possibly fitting a model to a user's data and then using the fitted model to adapt future trials.
-- Ability to yoke subjects (e.g., query database and find a previous person and use their data as input for current designs — relates to markov monte carlo with people type chaining)
+- Ability to yoke subjects (e.g., query database and find a previous person and use their data as input for current designs — relates to Markov Monte Carlo with people type chaining)

 ## Specific miscellaneous stuff like multi-player games